microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaScopedRoleMembership.md

 ## Synopsis

-Adds a scoped role membership to an administrative unit.
+Assign a Microsoft Entra role with an administrative unit scope.

 ## Syntax